How to Register for a Sales Tax Certificate in New Jersey

-Most businesses starting in New Jersey that are selling a product or offering certain services will need to register for a sales tax certificate.
-This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in New Jersey that sell a product or offer certain services will need to register for a sales tax certificate.
+This is commonly referred to as a seller’s permit, sales tax permit, sales tax license, sales tax number, or sales tax registration.

-The sales tax certificate is obtained through the New Jersey Division of Revenue and Enterprise Services as a part of applying for an New Jersey Business Registration.
-This registration allows a business to not only register to collect sales tax, but when also hiring employees.
+The sales tax certificate is obtained through the New Jersey Division of Revenue and Enterprise Services as a part of applying for the New Jersey Business Registration (NJ-REG).
+This registration allows a business to not only register to collect sales tax, but also when hiring employees.

 Who needs a sales tax certificate in New Jersey?

 A business must register for a sales tax certificate in New Jersey when:

 - A business has sales tax nexus.
 Nexus means having a physical presence in the state, such as having a physical location like a retail store or office or using a warehouse or fulfillment center to store inventory.

 - Selling products and taxable services in New Jersey (includes occasionally selling items at craft shows, fairs, seminars, conventions, etc.)

 - Employees (including sales representatives, agents, or independent contractors) are working in New Jersey

 - An out-of-state business selling to New Jersey residents and one of the following: